Stephenabcba/java/STS/notes.md

    - Path Variables
      - only has slashes
      - name in {pathName} must match `@Pathvariable("pathName")`
-     - name in `String varName` is the name used inside the method
+     - name of `String varName` is the variable name used inside the method
      ```java
      // Path variables
      // route: /api/travel/Hawaii, where Hawaii is a variable name